JaumeBallester/dotFiles/README.md

 Then, clone this repository in **$HOME/.config** and press **$Mod+shift+r**.

 ##### Fonts
-I used some non standanfonts so i could add some icons to the UI.
+I used some non standar [fonts](https://fontawesome.com/cheatsheet?from=io) so i could add some icons to the UI.
 This fonts are included in the repo.
 For installing the fonts, use the simple command:
 ```
 bash $HOME/.config/fonts/installFonts.sh
 ```